Async circuit-breaker for AWS Lambda

 • There are many different worker functions, one for every provider.
 This is because most providers have provider-specific business logic.

 • To support retrying failed records, the ventilator also tracks the number of attempts at processing each record in the same DynamoDB table.
-When it encounters partial failures, the ventilator would increment the attempts count for the failed records and except.
+When it encounters partial failures, the ventilator will increment the attempts count for the failed records and except.
 Kinesis would automatically retry the same batch of records for us.
 On subsequent attempts, previously successful records are ignored.

-From a high-level, the system looks like this:
+From a high level, the system looks like this:

 The one stream per provider configuration lets us control concurrency using the batch size of the Kinesis event source mapping.
-The ventilator function can, therefore, self-adjust its batch size by updating the Kinesis event source mapping.
+The ventilator function can, therefore, self-adjust its batch size by updating the Kinesis event source mapping [1].

-If the provider API still struggles at a batch size of 1, then something is clearly not right.
-You can’t change the batch size to 0, but you can disable the Kinesis event source mapping altogether.
+You can’t change the batch size to 0, but you can disable the Kinesis event source mapping.
 When you re-enable it later, Kinesis will push events to the ventilator from where it stopped before, as if nothing’s happened.

-If the Kinesis event source is already enabled then these CloudWatch-triggered invocations simply do nothing.
-When Kinesis is disabled, however, the ventilator can re-enable it at a batch size of 1.
+If the Kinesis event source is already enabled, these CloudWatch-triggered invocations do nothing.
+When Kinesis is disabled, the ventilator can re-enable it at a batch size of 1.
 This allows one request to the provider API on the next invocation by Kinesis.
-If the response time is still above the threshold, then we will disable Kinesis again and the cycle repeats.
-Until such a time that the provider API is able to respond to requests in a timely fashion.
-Then the Kinesis stream stays enabled and the ventilator function would gradually restore its previous batch size.
+If the response time is still above the threshold, we will disable Kinesis again and the cycle repeats.

 This is the classic circuit breaker pattern [2] applied to stream processing.